Empowering the Hispanic faith community around the country.

 Esperanza Bible Engagement

 We as the Body of Christ are the hands and feet of our Creator.
 We exercise this reality through the sharing of the Good News of Jesus Christ and our service toward others.
 In partnership with the American Bible Society (ABS), Esperanza, through National Programs is piloting a campaign to influence the City of Philadelphia’s more than 200,000 Latinos to actively engage the Bible.
+The campaign is called “Vive la Vida, Vive la Palabra” (Live Life, Live the Word).
 This campaign brings forth the Word of God to meet and converge in service of the “other” as we bring the Bible to life in our community.
-Ultimately we seek “Interaction with the Bible that enables people to experience its life changing message.”
+We believe that Bible engagement, translates to Bible participation; allowing people engaging God’s word the opportunity to live it out.
+This can be done through #GoAndDo or other creative means to serve our neighbors.
+Ultimately, we seek “Interaction with the Bible that enables people to experience its life changing message.”